 - *$330 surcharge for drives over 4TB

-There can be numerous warning signs of a failing hard drive.
+There are numerous warning signs of a failing hard drive.
 You may be able to identify them even before you lose your data.
-These are some of the most common signs:
+These are some of the most common:

 - Recurring computer freezing or crashing